aisynahdah20/Covid-19_CXR_classification_vgg16/README.md

 ## Model Architecture

 We utilized a pre-trained VGG16 model as the backbone for this classification task.
 The model was built with Transfer Learning on our dataset and achieved excellent performance.
-Details on the model's architecture and how to reproduce the training process can be found in the [model directory](model/).
+Details on the model's architecture and how to reproduce the training process can be found in the [Architecture Transfer Learning VGG16 binary class.png].

 ## Results

-Our trained model achieved a [mention your model's accuracy, F1 score, or other relevant metrics] on the test dataset, demonstrating its effectiveness in COVID-19 detection.
-You can find more detailed performance metrics in the [results directory](results/).
+Our trained model achieved a 93.75% accuracy, 94.5% precision, and 94% recall on the test dataset, demonstrating its effectiveness in COVID-19 detection.

-## Contributing

-We welcome contributions to improve and expand this project.
-If you have ideas, bug fixes, or enhancements, please refer to our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ## License

-This project is licensed under the [License Name](LICENSE) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

 ---

 **Note:** Always follow ethical guidelines and ensure proper permissions and consents when working with medical data.

-For more information or inquiries, please contact [Your Name](mailto:youremail@example.com).
+For more information or inquiries, please contact [Aisy Nahdah](mailto:nidanahdah@gmail.com).